-Lunch: No facilities will be open in time on sampling days for buying lunch prior to departure for the field.
-Moreover, there are typically no facilities near to the sampling areas themselves for buying lunches, nor are you likely to pass any shops on the way to your sampling site.
-Therefore lunches must be pre-packed for carrying with you into the field; remember to also pack a water bottle.
+must be pre-packed for carrying with you into the field; remember to also pack a water bottle.
 Similar to breakfast arrangements described above, guests staying at Inga and funded by the PRISM project will be provided with a selection of fillings for making sandwiches in the Inga kitchen (please advise Xiaoling Wu of any particular dietary requirements upon arrival).
 Opportunities to visit the supermarket will be provided at least twice per week.
 As the kitchens are rather small, participants should consider making his/her own lunch the night before (especially if you are not a morning person) or getting up sufficiently early so that there is no undue kitchen congestion leading to delayed departures for the field.

 Dinner: When at YIA the only options for dinner are to drive into Yanco (2 km), Leeton (5 km) or Narrandera (20 km).
-Typically meals are purchased from the Leeton Soldiers Club or Leeton Hotel; other venues do not allow split bills.
+Typically meals are purchased from the Leeton Soldiers Club or Leeton Hotel; other venues have long wait times and do not allow split bills.